kilianna/points-detector/help/README.md

 ![main_window_output](img/main_window_output.PNG)

-- **Points** - dostępne na liście rozwijanej opcje wyświetlenia punktów:
+**Points** - point display options available in the drop-down list:
-  - **White** - punkty wyświetlane na biało;
+  - **White** - points displayed in white;
-  - **Black**- punkty wyświetlane na czarno;
+  - **Black** - points displayed in black;
-  - **Orginal** - punkty wyświetlane takie same jak na obrazie oryginalnym;
+  - **Orginal** - points displayed the same as in the original image;
-  - **Degree of matching** - jasność pikseli odpowiada różnicy między wyliczoną przez program "jasnością punktu", a "jasnością tła" (im jaśniejszy punkt, tym bardziej "wystaje on ponad tło");
+  - **Degree of matching** - pixel brightness corresponds to the difference between the "point brightness" calculated by the program and the "background brightness" (the brighter the point, the more it "sticks out above the background");
-  - **Net signal (average)** - wartość pikseli odpowiada podstawowej wartości pikseli pomniejszonej o tło wyliczone jako średnia arytmetyczna pikseli wokół danego punktu;
+  - **Net signal (average)** - the pixel value corresponds to the basic pixel value minus the background calculated as the arithmetic mean of pixels around a given point;
-  - **Net signal (mode)** - wartość pikseli odpowiada podstawowej wartości pikseli pomniejszonej o tło wyliczone jako wartość modalna pikseli wokół danego punktu;
+  - **Net signal (mode)** - the pixel value corresponds to the basic pixel value minus the background calculated as the modal value of pixels around a given point;
-  - **Net signal (median)** - wartość pikseli odpowiada podstawowej wartości pikseli pomniejszonej o tło wyliczone jako mediana pikseli wokół danego punktu;
+  - **Net signal (median)** - the pixel value corresponds to the basic pixel value minus the background calculated as the median of pixels around a given point.

 ![output_points](img/output_points.PNG)

-Jeżeli wybrana zostanie jedna z opcji **Net signal**, to pojawią się dwa dodatkowe pola z parametrami do ustalenia:
+If one of the **Net signal** options is selected, two additional fields will appear with parameters to set:
-- **Skip pixels** - różnica między promieniem punktu, dla którego liczone jest tło, a promieniem wewnętrzym pierścienia, na podstawie którego obliczana jest wartość tła.
+- **Skip pixels** - the difference between the radius of the point for which the background is calculated and the inner radius of the ring based on which the background value is calculated.
-- **Take pixels** - różnica między promieniem zewnętrzym a wewnętrznym pierścienia służącego do obliczenia tła.
+- **Take pixels** - the difference between the outer and inner radius of the ring used to calculate the background.

 ![net_signal_menu](img/net_signal_menu.PNG)

 ![BG ring](img/Background_ring.png)

-Dodatkowo przy wyborze jednej z trzech wersji **Net signal** można dodatkowo zaznaczyć opcję **Scaled** - wartości pikseli zostają rozciągnięte na cały zakres wyświetlania (zwiększony zostaje kontrast na obrazie).
-Należy zwrócić uwagę, że użycie tej opcji zmienia zarówno bezwzględne jak i względne zależności między wartościami poszczególnych pikseli.
-Zaleca się stosować go głównie w celach wizualnych.
+When one of the three versions of "Net signal" is selected, the "Scaled" option can also be chosen, which extends the pixel values to the entire display range and increases the contrast in the image.
+However, it's important to note that using this option will alter both the absolute and relative relationships between individual pixel values.
+It is recommended to use this mainly for visual purposes.

 ![Net signal vs scaled](img/Net_vs_scaled.png)

-- **Background** - dostępne opcje wyświetlenia tła:
+- **Background** - available background display options:
-  - **White** - tło wyświetlane na biało;
+  - **White** - background displayed in white;
-  - **Black** - tło wyświetlane na czarno;
+  - **Black** - background displayed in black;
-  - **Orginal** - tło wyświetlane takie same jak na obrazie oryginalnym;
+  - **Orginal** - the background displayed is the same as in the original image;
-  - **Degree of matching** - jasność pikseli odpowiada różnicy między wyliczoną przez program "jasnością punktu", a "jasnością tła";
+  - **Degree of matching** - pixel brightness corresponds to the difference between the "point brightness" calculated by the program and the "background brightness".

 ![output_background](img/output_background.PNG)

 Dodatkowe opcje:
 - **Scope** - wybieramy czy plugin ma wykonać operacje tylko na wybranym obrazie (**Current slice**), czy na wszystkich obrazach w stosie w aktywnym oknie (**All slices**);
-- **Input slices** - opcja umożliwiająca wybór czy jako wynik otrzymamy stos przetworzonych obrazów (**Omit**), czy stos, gdzie wynikowe obrazy przeplatane są odpowiadającymi im oryginalnymi obrazami (**Include**) (funkcja przydatna np. przy porównywaniu obrazów wynikowych i oryginalnych lub tworzeniu masek).
+- **Input slices** - the option that allows you to choose whether the result will be a stack of processed images (**Omit**) or a stack where the resulting images are interleaved with the corresponding original images (**Include**) (a function useful e.g. when comparing the resulting and original images or creating masks)
-- **Display range** - dla wybranego obrazu (lub stosu) zakres wyświetlania pozostaje niezmieniony (**Keep**) lub zostaje przesunięty tak, aby wartość piksela równa 0 odpowiadała kolorowi czarnemu (**Reset**).
-Ta transformacja zmienia bezwzględne wartości pikseli, ale zamchowuje ich wartości względne.
-Przykładowo jeżeli bazowo zakres wyświetlania jest równy 1746.0 - 15951.0, gdzie 1746.0 odpowiadało najciemniejszemu pikslelowi na obrazie (kolorowi czarnemu), a 15951.0 odpowiadało pikselowi najjaśniejszemu (kolorowi białemu) to po wykonaniu transformacji piksele przyjmą wartości z zakresu 0 - 14205.0.
-Wartość każdego piksela w każdym z obrazów w stosie została obniżona o 1746.0 i aktualnie piksele w kolorze czarnym mają wartość 0, natomiast piksele w kolorze białym mają wartość 14205.0.
+- **Display range** - for the selected image (or stack), the display range can either remain unchanged (**Keep**) or be reset so that a pixel value of 0 corresponds to black (**Reset**).
+This transformation will change the absolute pixel values but retain their relative values.
+For example, if the basic display range is 1746.0 - 15951.0, where 1746.0 corresponds to the darkest pixel in the image (black), and 15951.0 corresponds to the brightest pixel (white), then after the transformation, the pixels will take values in the range 0 - 14205.0.
+The value of each pixel in each of the images in the stack has been reduced by 1746.0, and now black pixels have a value of 0, while white pixels have a value of 14205.0.

-## Tryb manualny
+## Manual mode

 W trybie manualnym parametry możemy ustalać na bieżąco.
 Po wybraniu opcji Manual mode i kliknięciu OK przechodzimy do trybu manualnego ustalania parametrów.
 Otwiera się seria okien.
 W pierwszej kolejności w Menu ustalamy wielkość okna skanującego (Scaning window size).